Top Spots in Vancouver – Sightseeing, Attractions and Fun Places to Go

 Historic Gastown

-Gassy Jack is a historical figure that you may already have read about in the historical article on this site.
+Gassy Jack is a historical figure that you may already have read about in the short history of Vancouver article on this site.
 He is credited as being one of the most important figures in Vancouver’s past.
 Just as he would have liked, today Vancouver represents a mix of art and entertainment.
 It’s full of nightclubs, restaurants, art galleries and studios, but you can find film schools and media and design companies as well.
 Make sure to check out the steam-powered clock which can be found at the corner of Cambie and Water Street.

 Gastown Website | Google Maps Directions